 Klingler, a senior from Byron, Georgia, enrolled at App State in fall 2017 with a few credits from Cochise College that were earned as part of his military training.
-He is majoring in applied physics with a concentration in engineering electronics and minoring in mathematics.
+He is majoring in physics, with a concentration in applied physics and an emphasis in engineering electronics, and minoring in mathematics.

 He said he has always been interested in the concepts of physics after being inspired by reading scientific books written for the layperson, including “A Brief History of Time” by Stephen Hawking and “Cosmos” by Carl Sagan.

 Still, Klingler said he hesitated before choosing physics as his major because he wasn’t a strong student in high school — but reflecting on his military experience bolstered his confidence.

 In the Army, Klingler served as a signals intelligence analyst with the National Security Agency.
 He was responsible for analyzing foreign communications and relaying strategic information to his superiors.

 “I developed the discipline to just sit down and do the work.
 I don’t miss a class unless I have a good reason, and I make it a point to do my homework,” he said.